rrbaciusIIT/ITMS448-osint-dashboard-1/README.md

 Running this will generate a CSV file in `bowser/out/`.

-Edit `bowser.py` to make larger CSV files or gather from different boards.
+Edit the end of `bowser.py` to make larger CSV files or gather from different boards.

 ### The scrapy test